-- Grilled Meat in Argentina: Widely considered the best parrilla (grill restaurant) in Buenos Aires, Cabaña las Lilas (© 011/4313-1336) is always packed.
-The menu pays homage to Argentine beef cuts, which come exclusively from the restaurant's private estancia (ranch).
+Grilled Meat in Argentina: Widely considered the best parrilla (grill restaurant) in Buenos Aires, Cabaña las Lilas (© 011/4313-1336) is always packed.
+The menu pays homage to Argentine beef cuts, which come exclusively from

+- the restaurant's private estancia (ranch).
 The steaks are outstanding.
 See p.
-111. - Salteñas in Bolivia: In almost every town in Bolivia, the locals eat salteñas for breakfast.
+107. - Salteñas in Bolivia: In almost every town in Bolivia, the locals eat salteñas for breakfast.
 These delicious treats are made with either chicken or beef, spiced with onions and raisins, and all wrapped up in a doughy pastry shell.
 Most people buy them from vendors on the street.
 See chapter 5's "Tips on Dining" on p.
-177. - Street Food in Brazil: Whether you want prawns, chicken, tapioca pancakes, coconut sweets, or corn on the cob, it can all be purchased on the street for next to nothing.
-Indulge don't be afraid to try some of the best snacks that Brazil has to offer.
-See chapter 6.

-- Prawns on Ilhabela: Ilhabela has the most succulent, sweet, and juicy prawns in all of Brazil.
+184. - Street Food in Brazil: Whether you want prawns, chicken, tapioca pancakes, coconut sweets, or corn on the cob, it can all be purchased on the street for next to nothing.
+Indulge-don't be afraid to try some of the best snacks that Brazil has to offer.
+See chapter 6. - Prawns on Ilhabela: Ilhabela has the most succulent, sweet, and juicy prawns in all of Brazil.
 Enjoy them grilled, sautéed, or stuffed with cheese-they're as good as they come.
-See "São Paulo" in chapter 6. - Fish in the Pantanal: Anywhere in the Pantanal you can try the phenomenal bounty of the world's largest floodplain.
+See "São Paulo" in chapter 6. - Fish in the Pantanal: Anywhere in the Pantanal you can try the phenomenal bounty of the world's largest flood plain.
 Paçu, dourado, and pintado are just a few of the region's best catches.
-See "The Pantanal" in chapter 6. - The Mercado Central in Santiago: The chaotic, colorful central fish-andproduce market of Santiago should not be missed by anyone, even if you are not particularly fond of seafood.
+See "The Pantanal" in chapter 6. - The Mercado Central in Santiago: The chaotic, colorful central fish-and-produce market of Santiago should not be missed by anyone, even if you are not particularly fond of seafood.
 But if you are, you'll want to relish one of the flavorful concoctions served at one of the market's simple restaurants.
-Hawklike waitresses guard the market's passageways awaiting hungry diners and shouting "Hey, lady!
-Hey, sir!
-Eat here!"-but Donde Augusto is a good bet.
 See p.
-376.
+379. - Bandeja Paisa in Medellín: This tasty Antioquian dish of soup, rice, beans, avocado, salad, sausage, plantain, shred ded beef, eggs, arepa, and chicharrón